LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

-For printing large diagrams, you will need to either use a tool to slice the diagram in page-sized pieces or, preferably, use software capable of tiled printing (e.g. Adobe Reader).
+For printing large diagrams, you will need to either use a tool to slice the diagram in page-sized pieces or, preferably, use software capable of tiled printing (e.g., Adobe Reader).
 You can also hand-edit the generated `.dot` files and play with settings such as aspect ratio for fine-tuning the diagrams layout.